 Antidepressants and anti-seizure medications

-Some medications commonly prescribed to manage depression and prevent epileptic seizures have also been found to help relieve chronic pain, including back pain, fibromyalgia and diabetes-related nerve pain (diabetic neuropathy).
-Because chronic pain often worsens depression, antidepressants may doubly benefit pain and mood symptoms.
+Some medications commonly prescribed to manage depression and prevent epileptic seizures have been found to help relieve chronic pain.
+This is true especially for chronic nerve pain.
+They may help relieve back pain, fibromyalgia and diabetes-related nerve pain, known as diabetic neuropathy.
+Because chronic pain often worsens depression, antidepressants may offer the extra benefit of treating mood symptoms.

-Serotonin and norepinephrine reuptake inhibitors (SNRIs) that may be prescribed to relieve chronic pain include duloxetine (Cymbalta), venlafaxine (Effexor XR) and milnacipran (Savella).
+Serotonin and norepinephrine reuptake inhibitors, known as SNRIs, that may be prescribed to relieve chronic pain include duloxetine (Cymbalta, Drizalma Sprinkle), venlafaxine (Effexor XR, Pristiq) and milnacipran (Fetzima, Savella).

 - How they work.
-May take several weeks before you notice the effects.
-Anti-seizure medications quiet pain signals from your nerve cells, and may be helpful primarily for stabbing or shooting pain resulting from nerve damage.
+These medications may take several weeks before you notice the effects.
+Anti-seizure medications quiet pain signals from nerve cells.
+They may be helpful for stabbing or shooting pain from nerve damage.

 - Benefits and risks.
-Side effects of these medications are generally mild, but may include nausea, dizziness or drowsiness.
+Side effects of these medications are generally mild but may include nausea, dizziness or drowsiness.
 As a group, antidepressants and anti-seizure medications may, rarely, worsen depression or cause suicidal thoughts.
-If you notice changes in your thinking patterns or mood while taking these medications, talk with your doctor right away.
+If you notice changes in your thinking patterns or mood while taking these medications, talk with your health care provider right away.

 - Bottom line.
-To reduce the risk of side effects, your doctor may start you out on a small amount of these medications and gradually increase the dose.
-Tricyclic antidepressants can make you drowsy, so your doctor likely will recommend you take these medications before bedtime.
+To reduce the risk of side effects, your provider may start you on a small amount of these medications and gradually increase the dose.
+When it's time to stop taking them, work with your health care provider to gradually wean off the medication.
+These type of medications can make you drowsy.
+Your health care provider likely will recommend that you take these medications before bedtime.

-- Brand names.
-Hydrocodone (Hysingla ER, Zohydro ER); hydrocodone-acetaminophen (Norco, Zyfrel, others); fentanyl (Actiq, Duragesic, Fentora), oxycodone (OxyContin, Roxicodone, others); oxycodone-acetaminophen (Percocet, Roxicet, others); others
+- Generic (brand) names.
+Hydrocodone (Hysingla ER); hydrocodone-acetaminophen; fentanyl (Actiq, Fentora); oxycodone (OxyContin, Roxicodone, others); oxycodone-acetaminophen (Percocet); others.

 - How they work.
-Opioids, just like real opium, mimic the natural pain-relieving chemicals — called endorphins — produced by your brain.
-These drugs "turn down the volume" on the pain signals your nervous system sends through your body.
-They also muffle other nerve cell functions, such as your breathing, heart rate and level of alertness.
+Opioids, like real opium, mimic the natural pain-relieving chemicals produced by your brain.
+These chemicals are called endorphins.
+The medications turn down the volume on the pain signals your nervous system sends through your body.
+They also muffle other nerve cell functions, such as breathing, heart rate and level of alertness.

 Benefits and risks.
-Research shows that over time, your body adapts to these medications, and they bring less and less pain relief.
-This phenomenon, known as tolerance, means you need more of the same medication to achieve the same degree of pain relief.
-Long-term use of opioids may lead to dependence on these medications and, eventually, addiction.
+Research shows that over time your body adapts to these medications and they bring less and less pain relief.
+This is known as tolerance.
+It means that you need more of the medication to achieve the same degree of pain relief.
+Long-term use of opioids may lead to dependence on the medications and, eventually, addiction.

-The longer you use opioids, the greater your risk of becoming addicted.
-However, even using opioids to manage pain for more than a few days increases your risk.
-Researchers at Mayo Clinic have found that the odds you'll still be on opioids a year after starting a short course increase after only five days on opioids.
+The longer you use opioids, the greater the risk of becoming addicted.
+But even using opioids to manage pain for more than a few days increases your risk.
+Researchers have found that the odds of being on opioids a year after starting a short course increases after only five days on the medication.

 - Bottom line.
 Opioids are a last resort for chronic pain management.
-They may be the right choice for long-term pain related to cancer and its treatments or, in rare cases, noncancer pain that hasn't responded to any other medications.
-Because the risks are so serious, you'll need careful and frequent follow-ups with your doctor if you use opioids long term.
+They may be the right choice for long-term pain related to cancer and its treatments.
+In rare cases, opioids may be used for noncancer pain that hasn't responded to any other medications.
+Because the risks are so serious, you'll need careful and frequent follow-ups with your health care provider if you use opioids long term.

 While there isn't a cure for chronic pain, many effective pain medications are available to help you function effectively and enjoy your days.
-As you try different drugs, alone or in combination, work with your doctor to target the simplest long-term solution possible.
-Keep your medication risks to a minimum to improve your odds of many good days, for many years to come.
+As you try different medications, alone or in combination, work with your health care provider to find the simplest long-term solution possible.
+Keep your medication risks to a minimum to improve your odds of many good days for many years to come.